 Associated costs are a significant burden in the EU.
 In 2017, this was estimated at €45 billion, including direct and indirect costs of care provision and productivity loss.
 These costs are expected to increase dramatically with growing populations and the number of elderly citizens alongside the rise in stroke events and their long-term sequelae.
 Studies has projected that the absolute burden of stroke is increasing and expected to continue over the next three decades with smaller portions of the population of working age.
 The imperative is to make greater efforts to prevent stroke and improve healthcare planning and priority setting, with a view to reducing the expected financial and logistic challenges in already strained healthcare systems.
 (Source: European Journal of Stroke, R. Luengo-Fernandez et al, vol. 5, issue 1, October 2019).

-- Lifestyle information from questionnaires.
+- Lifestyle data from comprehensive questionnaires.

 The final model will provide personalised notifications, alerts, and recommendations for stroke prevention, which is a reduced number of strokes, and a faster detection of risks of strokes.